ajtran303/react_state_ts/lesson-plan.md

 ### Requirements

-- THe article carousel displays one article at a time
+- The article carousel displays one article at a time
-- Clicking the next button displays the next article
+- Clicking the "Next Article" button displays the next article
-- The next button is not visible when there is no "next article"
-- Clicking the previous article displays the next article
+- Clicking the "Previous Article" button displays the previous article
-- The previous button is not visible when there is no "previous article"

 ### Implementing the Article Carousel